Freemasonry in France: 1815 to 1850

-In 1814, at the start of the Bourbon Restoration, the count of Grasse-Tilly reawakened the conflict between the Grand Orient de France (wanting to be the unified centre of all French Freemasonry) and the Supreme Council of France (jealous of the independence of the Ancient and Accepted Scottish Rite) which then lasted until the end of the century.
-The First Empire's final fall the following year majorly weakened French Freemasonry, which had been one of the Empire's key pillars, with the number of lodges falling to 300 around the end of the year 1820.
+In 1814, at the start of the Bourbon Restoration, the count of Grasse-Tilly reawakened the conflict between the Grand Orient de France (wanting to be the unified centre of all French Free-Masonry) and the Supreme Council of France (jealous of the independence of the Ancient and Accepted Scottish Rite) which then lasted until the end of the century.
+The First Empire's final fall the following year majorly weakened French Free-Masonry, which had been one of the Empire's key pillars, with the number of lodges falling to 300 around the end of the year 1820.

-Throughout the 19th century French Freemasonry little by little made itself more democratic and more politicised - several Freemasons were among the revolutionaries of the July Revolution and, with the exceptions of Lamartine and Ledru-Rollin, all the members of the provisional government of 1848 were also Freemasons.
+Throughout the 19th century French Free-Masonry little by little made itself more democratic and more politicised - several Freemasons were among the revolutionaries of the July Revolution and, with the exceptions of Lamartine and Ledru-Rollin, all the members of the provisional government of 1848 were also Freemasons.
 Lodges also became more and more anticlerical as Catholics left them in the wake of repeated papal excommunications (these had come into force in France through Napoleon's 1801 concordat).

 Second Empire

 In 1851, Napoleon III put an end to the Second French Republic and initiated the Second French Empire.
-As his uncle had done before him, he offered his protection to French Freemasonry.
+As his uncle had done before him, he offered his protection to French Free-Masonry.
 He got the Grand Orient de France to agree to elect Prince Murat as its Grand Master but it did not wish to be represented by Murat.
-In 1862 they gained permission to elect a different representative and Napoleon III decided to name his successor himself - this was Maréchal Magnan, who was not already a Mason and so had to go through all 33 ranks of Scottish Rite Freemasonry in rapid succession to take up the post.
+In 1862 they gained permission to elect a different representative and Napoleon III decided to name his successor himself - this was Maréchal Magnan, who was not already a Mason and so had to go through all 33 ranks of Scottish Rite Free-Masonry in rapid succession to take up the post.
 The imperial decree had forgotten to mention the other French Masonic Rite, and so the "Scottish Rite", under the academician Jean Viennet (1777–1868), only just managed to maintain its independence.

 Two years later, the emperor newly authorised the Grand Orient to elect its Grand Master.
 Magnan was elected and remained Grand Master until he died in 1865 (the archbishop of Paris gave Magnan's absolution before his coffin, which was draped with Masonic insignia, for which he was criticised by the Pope).
 Learning its lesson from this authoritarian period, the Grand Orient suppressed the role of Grand Master at the end of the Second Empire, putting its leadership instead in the hands of a "President of the Council of the Order".

-In 1869, there was a dispute between the Grand Orient and the Grand Lodge of Louisiana in the United States over recognizing a Lodge that the GLL did not recognize.
-This was a prelude to the schism of Continental Freemasonry.
+In 1869, there was a dispute between the Grand Orient and the Grand Lodge of Louisiana in the United States over the Supreme Council of Louisiana which the Grand Lodge of Louisiana did not recognize.
+This was a prelude to the schism of Continental Free-Masonry.